MaistoV/BSpenaHPQC/Experiments.md

     * Stop all deamons
 1. Analysis of the variables of interest

-Note : All experiments have the parameter configuration described in https://hadoop.apache.org/docs/r3.3.5/hadoop-project-dist/hadoop-common/SingleCluster.html
+Note : All experiments have the parameters configuration described in https://hadoop.apache.org/docs/r3.3.5/hadoop-project-dist/hadoop-common/SingleCluster.html

 ## Experiment 1